urosorozel/openstack-ansible-os_neutron/doc/source/app-openvswitch.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following is an example of how to configure a bridge (example: ``br-mgmt``)
-with a Linux Bridge on Ubuntu 14.04 or 16.04 LTS:
+with a Linux Bridge on Ubuntu 16.04 LTS:

 ``/etc/network/interfaces``